mruiz7797/double-seven-guitars/docs/testing.md

 | **refactor** | any code changes that didn't affect the output or structure of the code significantly such as renaming classes, removing commented out code, fixing spelling errors, changing images that were converted to a different type etc.  |
 |**docs** | anything related to the readme or testing files|

-In future I would look to implement something like the following to make them more descriptive:
+In the future, I would look to implement something like the following to make them more descriptive:

 ![List of commit messages](images/commit-messages.png)